Indian Armed Forces: Exercises

 Ships from the Indian navy, Japan Maritime Self-Defense Force, and United States Navy during exercise Malabar 2017.

 India often conducts naval exercises with other friendly countries designed to increase naval interoperability and also to strengthen cooperative security relationships.
 Some exercises take place annually like: the Varuna with the French Navy, Konkan with the Royal Navy, Indra with Russian Navy, Malabar with the US and Japan navies, Simbex with the Republic of Singapore Navy and IBSAMAR with the Brasil and South African navies.
-In 2007, Indian Navy conducted naval exercise with the Japan Maritime Self-Defence Force and the US Navy in the Pacific and also signed an agreement with Japan in October 2008 for joint naval patrolling in the Asia-Pacific region.
-India has also held naval exercise with Vietnam, the Philippines and New Zealand.
-In 2007, India and South Korea decided to conduct annual naval exercises and India participated in the South Korean international fleet review.
+In 2007, the Indian Navy conducted a naval exercise with the Japan Maritime Self-Defence Force and the US Navy in the Pacific and also signed an agreement with Japan in October 2008 for joint naval patrolling in the Asia-Pacific region.
+India has also held naval exercises with Vietnam, the Philippines, and New Zealand.
+In 2007, India and South Korea decided to conduct annual naval exercises, and India participated in the South Korean international fleet review.
 In addition, the Indian Navy will also be increasing naval co-operation with other allies, particularly with Germany, and Arab states of the Persian Gulf including Kuwait, Oman, Bahrain and Saudi Arabia.
 Indian Navy also took part in the world's largest naval exercise/war-game RIMPAC 2014 along with 22 other nations and has since taken part in RIMPAC each year.